steelwheels/Arisia/README.md

 ## ArisiaScript language
 The *ArisiaScript* extends the syntax of [TypeScript](https://www.typescriptlang.org) to support [frame](#frame) declaration.
-For more details, see [AmberScript specification](./Document/arisia-lang.md).
+For more details, see [ArisiaScript language specification](./Document/arisia-lang.md).

 ### Frame
 The arisia script defines the *frame*.
 It is the super class of all objects.